dggriffin/mitto/README.md

     }
 ```

-#### Important Notes
+#### Error Handling

-`.mitto` has `required` attributes? | User has a configuration file? | Error throwing behavior
+`.mitto` has `required` attributes? | User has a configuration file? | Error handling behavior
 ----------------------------------- | ------------------------------ | -----------------------
-Yes                                 | Yes                            | Only throws errors if user is missing a required parameter or has a parameter of an invalid type
+Yes                                 | Yes                            | Only throws errors if user is missing a required parameter or has a parameter of an invalid type.
-No                                  | No                             | Does not throw errors. `loadConfig` will return NULL or an object with defaults
+No                                  | No                             | Does not throw errors. `loadConfig()` will return NULL or an object with defaults.
-Yes                                 | No                             | Throws error about the missing configuration
+Yes                                 | No                             | Throws an error that the configuration is missing.

 ## Tests